-‘Sport has power’: Luol Deng on South Sudan, basketball and inspiring hope
+‘Sport brings people together’: Luol Deng on basketball and South Sudan

 The former NBA star talks to Al Jazeera about building South Sudan’s basketball team and why sport can change lives.